 On this page

-Similarly, the National Youth Strategy (2015 – 2020) is evidence informed and outcomes focused.
-The Strategy takes an evidence-informed approach stating, ’implementation is guided by the learning from, and research into, policies, strategies and approaches, and on best practice in service delivery’ (Pg 39).
+This approach was used in the creation of the National Youth Strategy (2015-2020).
+The Strategy takes an evidence-informed approach stating, ‘implementation is guided by the learning from, and research into, policies, strategies and approaches and on best practice in service delivery’ (page 39).

 - The DCEDIY Research Scholarship Programme